HomerWangA/VEGA_Workshop-1/README.md

 Run demo scripts (any one of them or both if you want to both the demos) which will generate the folder $HOME/inference_engine_samples with the current Intel® Distribution of OpenVINO™ toolkit built.

+	cat /opt/intel/openvino/development_tools/model_optimizer/requirements.txt

+Due to model optimizer will transfer the model failed when using python module "networkx" version 2.3 Modify "networkx>=1.11" to "networkx==1.11" and save it.
+Then enter to install_prerequisites folder to excute the installation script.

+	cd /opt/intel/openvino/development_tools/model_optimizer/install_prerequisites
+	sudo -E ./install_prerequisites.sh

 	cd /opt/intel/openvino/deployment_tools/demo
 	./demo_squeezenet_download_convert_run.sh
 	./demo_security_barrier_camera.sh